aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-3-1/_index.md

 {{% /alert %}}

 ### **Added SparklineCollection.Add Method**
-Aspose.Cells APIs have exposed the SparklineCollection.Add(string dataRange, int row, int column) method to specify the Data Range and Location of Sparkline Group.
-Please note, Excel provides the same feature through following steps.
+Aspose.Cells APIs have exposed the **SparklineCollection.Add(String dataRange, Int32 row, Int32 column)** method to specify the data range and location of a Sparkline group.
+Please note, Excel provides the same feature through the following steps.

 1. Select the cell containing your Sparkline.
-1. Select **Edit Data from the Sparkline** section inside the **Design** tab
+2. Select the **Edit Data from the Sparkline** section inside the **Design** tab.
-1. Choose **Edit Group Location & Data**.
+3. Choose **Edit Group Location & Data**.
-1. Specify **Data Range** & **Location**.
+4. Specify **Data Range** and **Location**.

-The following sample code loads the source spreadsheet, accesses the first sparkline group and adds new data ranges and locations for the sparkline group.
+The following sample code loads the source spreadsheet, accesses the first Sparkline group, and adds new data ranges and locations for the group.

 **C#**